• E-Commerce

 5. To search using a downloaded image, tap the blue Allow access button and select Allow Access to All Photos.

-Using an Android Smartphone
+Using an Android phone

 3. Hold the object in your viewfinder and click the shutter button.